bfmalone/BH-1450/pages/about.md

 ## About the Collection

-This is a digital exhibition of some of the Lilly's aljsdf materials, ranging from about 0000-0000.
+This is a digital exhibition displaying of some of the Lilly Library's publishers' bindings.